HCDigitalScholarship/ds-cookbook/django_email_verification/README.md

 1. Read django registration [documentation](https://django-registration.readthedocs.io/en/2.4.1/hmac.html#hmac-workflow) carefully.
 Also read the [django registration quick start guide](https://django-registration.readthedocs.io/en/2.4.1/quickstart.html).
 We are using the HMAC activation flow.
 Also read a [blog](http://cheng.logdown.com/posts/2015/06/08/django-send-email-using-postfix) about how to set the setting.py of the django project and how to test it.
 2. In the requirement.txt, include the installation of django-registration package or pip install django-registration in the virtual env.
 	* i.e. “django-registration==2.3”
-3. Update the required setting in the setting.py and add the required templates for registration according to the django registration HMAC activation workflow documentation
+3. Update the required setting in the setting.py and add the required templates for registration according to the django registration HMAC activation workflow documentation.
 a.
 In setting.py include the following

 		```